walterbender/Syllabi/edtech.md

 Goal
 ----

-Sugar is the software orginially developed for the One Laptop per Child project.
+Sugar is the software originally developed for the One Laptop per Child project.
 The goal behind Sugar was (and is) to replace interaction between children and rigidly defined electronic educational materials with a set of tools that encourage creativity